toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 You'll see the node 8002's status is AVAILABLE.

+**Note**:  node 8002's membershipQuorum is still 3, has not been sycnchronized with other nodes.

 ##9.
 Demonstrate synchronization

 Send a GET to the example task factory of the restarted node, that all the tasks are there: